mihirchronicles/mihirchronicles.github.io/content/notes/process-is-the-goal.md

 How do you drive consistent outcomes over a long period of time?

-There are two ways of implementing a system to drive outcomes—goal-driven or process-driven.
+There are two ways of implementing a system to drive outcomes-goal-driven or process-driven.
 In my experience, the best kind of outcomes were driven by continuous efforts every day, not occasionally.

 Why lean on process-driven?
 A well-defined process can unload cognitive overhead by nurturing creativity.
 And as you know, creativity never stops.
 A well-defined process also never stops.
 But goals do!